magicleap/MRTK-MagicLeapOne/Assets/MRTK MagicLeap/README.md

     - Center Eye - HMD Reference
     - Rotation & Position
     - Update & Before Render
-1. Some examples may require additional controller and hand configuration to insure proper interactions - see the [Input](#input) section.
+1. Some examples may require additional controller and hand configuration to insure proper interactions - see the [Input](#input) section for details.

-# Building Your Application
+# Build Your Application
 ## Publishing Settings
-1. First, set the projects identity and certificate settings.
+1. First, set the project's identity and certificate settings.
 Navigate to **Edit > Project Settings > Player**.
     1. Set **Company Name** and **Product Name**.
     2. Under **Other Settings > Identification > Bundle Identifier**, enable **Override Default Bundle Identifier** to allow text entry.
     3. Set the **Bundle Identifier**.
 Make sure to use lowercase letters only. ex: *com.yourcompanyname.xxx*
     4. Under **Publishing Settings**, set the developer cert.
-You can generate a developer certificate by going to the [Publish](https://developer.magicleap.com/dashboard "Link to Magic Leap Developer Portal website") section of the website and selecting certificates.
+You can generate a developer certificate by going to the [Publish](https://developer.magicleap.com/dashboard) section of the Magic Leap website and selecting certificates.

 ## Permissions
-1. Next, configure your projects permissions.
+1. For your application to have access certain Magic Leap features, you need to configure your project's permissions.
 In **Project Settings** window, navigate to **Magic Leap > Manifest Settings** and add the following privileges:
    - ControllerPose
    - GesturesConfig
    - GesturesSubscribe